Kimberly McCullough: Career

 In 1998, she returned to the show, but then left once again to pursue other acting opportunities, which included co-starring in the primetime drama series Once and Again and Joan of Arcadia.
 She also wrote and directed the mockumentary Lil Star about girls in childhood beauty pageants, a story which allowed McCullough to draw on her own experiences.
 In 2001 she appeared in the movie Legally Blonde as Amy, one of Elle Woods' sorority sisters.
 After brief returns to General Hospital in 2000 and 2004, she returned on a permanent basis in October 2005, with her character Robin Scorpio a doctor, having graduated from medical school.
 In November 2011, McCullough announced her plans to leave General Hospital once again in order to pursue a career as a director, and her character was believed to have died on February 21, 2012.
 However, scenes airing on March 27, 2012, showed Robin to be alive and held captive in an undisclosed location, leaving the door open for her to return in the future.
 Starting in July 2012, McCullough made several guest appearances on General Hospital, and returned to the role in 2013.

 She again went off contract in 2018, announcing her retirement from acting to focus on a directing career.
 McCullough did make an appearance in 2021 to participate in an on-air tribute for actor John Reilly, who played Sean Donely.

 In 2011, McCullough directed the short film Nice Guys Finish Last.
 The film starred Danielle Harris and McCullough's General Hospital co-star Lexi Ainsworth.

 Personal life

 McCullough was born in Bellflower, California.
 She has two older brothers and is of Mexican descent.
 Her mother is a dance teacher, who took her to rehearsals, and got her involved with acting.
 McCullough's first appearance was as a 7-month-old baby in a diaper commercial, co-starring with actress Juliet Mills.
 She started doing gymnastics at the age of 4, and performed as part of a group called the Gym Dandies.
 McCullough followed this up with a dancing part in Breakin' 2: Electric Boogaloo.
-McCullough was involved in a long-term relationship with Freddie Prinze Jr., before he met Sarah Michelle Gellar.
+McCullough dated actor Freddie Prinze Jr. from 1996 until 1999.

 In a year-end blog post for 2015, McCullough revealed she had a miscarriage.
-In her 2016 Year End Wrap Up, she revealed she was pregnant again with her second child.
+In her 2016 Year End Wrap Up, she revealed she was pregnant again after her miscarriage.
 McCullough gave birth to her son, Otis, on June 7, 2017.